spryanco/instagrab/README.md

 can be made the way you like through styling the `.instagrab-stream` class (the wrapper) or individual img elements `.instagrab`.

 ## Installation
 Download instagrab.php and put it into a squeeky clean directory named `instagrab`.
-Upload this directory to the `wp-content/plugins` directory of your
+Upload this directory to the `wp-content/plugins` directory of your Wordpress installation.

-Wordpress installation.
+Then add `[instagrab-feed]` into any of your Wordpress content areas/pages.

 Enjoy!